dipjyotimetia/JARVIS/README.md

 ## Overview

-Jarvis is a powerful CLI tool that leverages Google's Gemini AI models to revolutionize API testing workflows.
+Jarvis is a powerful CLI tool that leverages Open Weight AI models to revolutionize API testing workflows.
 It combines intelligent test generation capabilities with HTTP traffic inspection to streamline development and testing processes.

 ## Features